Successful Appeal Grants Approval for 50MW Solar Development in North Yorkshire

 In response to the council's argument that the scheme would lead to a loss of agricultural productivity over the 40-year duration of the project, the inspector acknowledged that the specific manner in which agricultural land is utilized is beyond the scope of planning controls.
 Thus, the proposal's potential to restrict arable farming did not equate to the loss of agricultural land, as the land could still be utilized for other agricultural activities.

-Moreover, the inspector highlighted that current government initiatives actively encourage farmers to repurpose land for by converting it into grasslands, meadows, or tree plantations (DL22).
+Moreover, the inspector highlighted that current government initiatives actively encourage farmers to repurpose land for carbon capture by converting it into grasslands, meadows, or tree plantations (DL22).
 This further supported the viability of the proposed solar development and its compatibility with broader environmental objectives.

 Notably, the inspector recognized the national scarcity of grid connections and acknowledged that the chosen site for the solar development benefited from an immediate connection to the nearby substation.
-This accessibility to the grid infrastructure played a crucial role in affirming the project's feasibility.
+This accessibility to the grid played a crucial role in affirming the project's feasibility.

-The approved solar development is expected to make a significant contribution to both local and national goals, while also facilitating substantial net gain.
+The approved solar development is expected to make a significant contribution to both local and national goals, while also facilitating substantial biodiversity net gain.
 The successful appeal highlights the project's potential to address climate change and promote sustainable practices in the region.

 Furthermore, costs were awarded to Lightrock Power due to the council's failure to provide pertinent evidence supporting their refusal, which resulted in unnecessary delays in a development that should have been permitted.